DebeshJha/2020-CBMS-DoubleU-Net/README.md

 The model is trained on CVC-ClinicDB and tested on the ETIS-Larib polyp dataset. <br/>
 <img src="img/gastro1.png">

-The model is trained and tested on CVC-ClinicDB <br/>
+The model is trained and tested on CVC-ClinicDB. <br/>
 <img src="img/gastro.png">

-The model is trained and tested on Lesion Boundary segmentation challenge <br/>
+The model is trained and tested on Lesion Boundary segmentation challenge. <br/>
 <img src="img/skin.png">

-The model is trained and tested 2018 Data Science Bowl Challenge <br/>
+The model is trained and tested 2018 Data Science Bowl Challenge. <br/>
 <img src="img/nuclie.png">

 ## Citation